boospot/boo-recipes/readme.txt

 = Does it have documentation =
 For more details answers, please refer to [Documentation](http://boorecipes.com/documentation/)

+= My Recipe meta is not showing after update = **BACKUP your database** if you are upgrading from version 1.0.1 or earlier.
+Version 1.1.0 is optimized for speed, you will need to update your recipes data using new option available in Dashboard > Recipes > Update Recipes Meta

 == Screenshots ==
 1. Look on the Tablet screen
 2. Settings Page